awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/redshift-cluster-public-access-check.html](https://docs.aws.amazon.com/config/latest/developerguide/redshift-cluster-public-access-check.html)

-This AWS control checks whether Amazon Redshift clusters are publicly accessible by evaluating the `publiclyAccessible` field in the cluster configuration item\.
+This control checks whether Amazon Redshift clusters are publicly accessible by evaluating the `publiclyAccessible` field in the cluster configuration item\.

 ### Related PCI DSS requirements<a name="pcidss-redshift-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If you use an Amazon Redshift cluster to store cardholder data, the cluster should not be publicly accessible, as this might violate the requirement to allow only necessary traffic to and from the CDE\.